dhemery/runtime-suite/README.md

 ## Declaring Class Filter fields

-In your suite class, declare one or more methods of type `ClassFilter` annotated with the `@Filter` annotation.
+In your suite class, declare one or more fields of type `ClassFilter` annotated with the `@Filter` annotation.

     @RunWith(RuntimeSuite.class)
     public static class MyClassFinderSuite {